 Top 5 Car Scams While Buying or Selling

-4. Yoyo Financing – This is what happens when car buyers with bad credit are tricked into paying up to 5% more than they should.
-Buyers are normally informed that their has fallen through a few days after they have taken the vehicle.
+If you have a lower credit score, this tip could help save you money.
+Yoyo financing is when car buyers with lower credit are tricked into paying up to 5% more than they should.
+Buyers are normally informed that their financing has fallen through a few days after they have taken the vehicle.
 As a result, they finance at a higher rate.
-Nicknamed “yoyo financing” is the sudden change in pricing.
-Avoid it if you can’t make a car payment.
+Avoid this sudden change of pricing and protect yourself.

-5. Overseas Car Buyers Sending Payment Via Paypal – Lastly, this scam is one to watch for if you’re buying from a long distance buyer.
-Here’s how the situation goes: 1) Buyer claims issues with freight company.
-2) Buyer offers a higher price if the seller pays the freight cost.
-3) Selling over Paypal allows them to pocket the money.
+If you are considering selling to an overseas buyer, watch out for this scam.
+Long distance scammers will often claim issues with a freight company and offer to pay a higher cost if you pay for the freight shipping.
+Selling over Paypal allows them to pocket the money.
 Avoid paying through Paypal if you can help it and meet buyers face to face whenever possible.

 Purchasing or selling a car is a big financial moment in your life.
 It’s important to stay vigilant and protect yourself from potential scams.

 Leave a Comment